 Sales to Profits

 If the revenue is generated efficiently, your products must sell quickly and generate a high enough gross profit margin.
 When we talk about efficiency, we are looking at profit margin on our products.
 Gross profit margin considers your costs of sale, including shipping, packaging, duties and tariffs, advertising, etc. From an accounting perspective, you must move your cost of the product from the Inventory account on the balance sheet and record it on the Profit and Lost statement as a cost of goods sold.
-You must also consider the fees that you paid your sales platform, the shipping costs, etc., which are recorded on your Profit and Loss Statement in the Cost of Goods Sold section.
+You must also consider the fees that you paid your sales platform, the shipping costs, etc. These are all recorded on your Profit and Loss Statement in the Cost of Goods Sold section.

 Profits to Cash